reflectoring/reflectoring.github.io/content/blog/2023/2023-03-08-code-format-with-ktlint.md

 ## What Is Linting
 Linting simply refers to the process of analyzing our code for any potential errors, typos or defects in formatting.
-In layman's language, Linting originally means "removing dust" This entire process is achieved by using a lint tool/ static code analyzer.
+In layman's language, linting originally means "removing dust".
+This entire process is achieved by using a lint tool/ static code analyzer.

 ## What Can We Do with Ktlint
 The following are some of the tasks Ktlint can handle for us: